 I love digital billboards.

 They can be clever, funny, and dynamic.
 They can excite, inspire and educate.
-There are so many different ways to utilize them, any business can benefit from integrating digital out-of-home (DOOH) into their marketing mix.
+There are so many different ways to utilize them, any business can benefit from integrating digital out-of-home (DOOH), or digital billboards, into their marketing mix.

 Digital billboards help expose your brand to the masses and keep you top of mind while consumers travel throughout their day.
 Taking existing content pieces or campaigns and repurposing them as a DOOH ad can boost your presence in the marketplace, acting as a great support system to your current marketing mix and can help amplify their results.

 While it is a great addition to other marketing tactics, creating memorable digital out-of-home ads can be challenging.
 Keeping your message simple, yet effective, is a tough balance to find sometimes.
 BUT – that’s why we’re here!
 I’ve put together some of my tips that we use to make sure the creative is always on the right track.

 Ask yourself, what do you hope to achieve with your campaign – is it for brand building or a special promotion?
 Remember, readers only have 6 seconds to view your ad, so I recommend sticking to just one of these strategies when coming up with your campaign message to maximize effectiveness.

 Your digital billboard ad should have three basic elements: